IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 ## Creating a PVC with ReadWriteMany access mode

 `accessModes` can be either `ReadWriteOnce`, `ReadWriteMany`, or both can be specified.
-The choice affects the constraint of multiple container access and mount permissions.
+The choice affects the constraint of multiple container access and mount permissions.<br>
 For more information about the `accessModes` field, refer to the Kubernetes documentation page https://kubernetes.io/docs/concepts/storage/persistent-volumes/

 To use `ReadWriteMany` - replace `ReadWriteOnce` in the examples above with: